weitianxin/HyperGCL/README.md

 ## Data Set

-All the data files are stored in the data folder.
+All the data files are stored in the "data" folder.

 To conduct experiments, please unzip the raw_data.zip in the folder.
 ```